sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

  - No accidental overhangs
  - Multiple custom brushes (see below on how you can add your own!)

+A negative height value causes the terrain to be lowered by the specified number of nodes instead of raised.

 While sculpting brushes cannot yet be rotated, this is a known issue.
 Rotating sculpting brushes will be implemented in a future version of WorldEditAdditions.

 ```